radday5/RepoMind/README.md

 - **Fix Recommendations**: Receive copy-pasteable code patches to resolve security issues.

 ### 📱 Mobile-First Experience
-- **Code on the Go**: The only advanced code analysis tool optimized for mobile browsers.
+- **Analyze on the Go**: The only advanced code analysis tool optimized for mobile browsers.
 - **Touch-Friendly Interface**: Swipe, tap, and zoom through codebases on your phone or tablet.
 - **Responsive DevTools**: Access full debugging and search capabilities from anywhere.